 “Forgiveness can do much for one; forgiveness can do very much indeed.”

 Sometimes it’s hard to let go of legitimate hurt.
-You have been let down, wounded deeply by a close friend, and you find yourself reeling from the betrayal.
+You have been let down, wounded deeply by a close family member or friend, and you find yourself reeling from the betrayal.

-Proverbs 27:6 says that “faithful are the wounds of a friend.”
-Words that bring healing, painful as they may be are “truth spoken in love” but aptly so.
+Proverbs 27:6 says, “faithful are the wounds of a friend.”
+Words that bring healing, painful as they may be, are “truth spoken in love” but aptly so.
 In this conversation, the words are intended to bring our sister or brother to understanding, to see behind their actions or their own words to the “why” so they can have eyes that comprehend and a humility that leads to repentance first to God and then to the one offended.

 Certainly, we must ask the Lord to give us words that are healing, that are constructive; not with the intention to crush but rather to restore.
 Words that bind up not tear down.
 And in that time of asking God for our own heart to speak wisely, we cannot fail to ask that He be working in their heart as well so that they will receive it as intended.

 What will it take to put aside our own pride for the good of the other?
 Is the healing of a relationship worth the effort?
 How can we step out of our comfort zone to a place where conflict might result but restoration and reconciliation will likely follow?

 We know that bitterness hurts our own relationship, first with Christ and then, not just with the other person, but with all to whom we are close.

 The ease with which we slide into placing that same mistrust on another is frighteningly simple; the way the enemy of our souls causes us to “see” with blind eyes and “hear” with deaf ears things that are not so is far too subtle and swift; even as the inability to see and hear what is needed can be lost.

 So, the question is not how can we put aside pride and the fear of conflict, but how can we not?